Puki4556/Vaccinator/README.md

 Mostly if the malware detects one of the above it will change it's behaviour: suspended/closed/'act naturally' (Do only legitimate stuff) so it won't be detected.

 # VaccOnOff
-A tool that detect a kind of malwares ends/suspends their process when they detect a forensics process running.
+A tool that detects a kind of malwares ends/suspends their process when they detect a forensics process running.
 https://github.com/DuckInCyber/Vaccinator/tree/master/VaccOnOff

 # Current status